metal-crow/Dark-Souls-PvP-AI/README.md

     * usually tell how they attack by how long it's been since they last attacked

 ## TODO
+rolling in and out of cb wirlwind. ai rolls normally, but someitmes towards and sometimes away keep counter strafing for a bs

   * **TOP Priority**
-    * toggling timing off for some weapons. why?
+    * more advanced backstab tactics instead of only take available.
     * weapon attack speed analysis for trading avoidance
-    * more advanced backstab tactics instead of only take available.
+    * improve ai's vulnerablity to parrying.
+See improving trading analysis.
     * sometimes missing due to dead angling
+    * impove bs neural network accuracy. try to bs with neural network on and using strafing, train with that

+  * **HIGH Priority**
+    * toggling timing off for some weapons (gold tracer,). why?
     * better velocity measure
     * when enemy weapon can poise break immediatly, do a more cautous back away attack style
     * If behind enemy, dont have to dodge, if their attack wont hit me.
     * spear game too strong.
 Dynamic range fix? no, i also just dont know how to fight spears.
-    * any attack can be parried. allow ai to parry sometimes.
-    * improve ai's vulnerablity to parrying
     * should attack even when enemy attacking, just determine their direction and attack to their side or behind.
-    * impove bs neural network accuracy. try to bs with neural network on and using strafing, train with that

-  * **HIGH Priority**
     * refine behind enemy safe state to be more behind enemy.
 Cone like?
+    * any attack can be parried. allow ai to parry sometimes.
     * more specifications on neural network output.
 Defense net should return how exactly to avoid bs, not just detect it.
 Likewise for attack.
     * use more than 1 attack types, dynamic range for weapon attacks
     * get dynamic weapon range working, teach range.
 Should not keep moving forward once in weapon attack range. this also fixes bows not being dodged.